FamousArchives/generator-famous/app/templates/README.md

 ##Dependencies
 It is actually quite simple really

-First make sure you have node.js and grunt-cli installed
+First make sure you have node.js, grunt-cli, and bower installed.

 ```
 brew install node